How to Add More Storage to Your iPhone with/without Paying

 Can You Add More GB to an iPhone?

-That said, there are two strategies for increasing an iPhone’s storage capacity: (1) acquiring more free space, and (2) reclaiming wasted storage space.
-Given the huge file sizes of photos, videos, apps, etc. – you might be surprised at how much storage space you can free up.
+There are two strategies for increasing an iPhone’s storage capacity: (1) acquiring more free space, and (2) reclaiming wasted storage space.
+Given the huge file sizes of photos, videos, apps, etc., you might be surprised at how much storage space you can free up.

 In the guides below, we’ll demonstrate different methods of accomplishing both.
 We also made sure to include both free and paid methods.